 We may produce documents held at, or provide access to property that is located in, any of our facilities or any facility operated by a third party on our behalf, even if the facility is not designated as the place to be searched in the Legal Action.

 We have no liability to you if we accept and comply with Legal Action as provided in this section or by law.

 38. Disclosure of Account Information*

-We will not disclose any information about you or your Account(s) except: (a) for certain disclosures necessary to complete a transaction; (b) with your written permission for verification of the condition of your Account(s) for credit bureaus and/or merchants; (c) to persons authorized by law in the performance of their official duties; (d) pursuant to Legal Action; (e) to credit reporting agencies to the extent not prohibited by Massachusetts or Federal laws; (f) to enforce any claim we have against you in any court action or other proceeding of whatsoever nature; (g) to defend or otherwise respond to any claim brought against us by you, or by another person or entity, directly or indirectly relating to your acts or omissions, in any court or other proceeding of whatsoever nature.
+We will not disclose any information about you or your Account(s) except: (a) for certain disclosures necessary to complete a transaction; (b) with your written permission for verification of the condition of your Account(s) for credit bureaus and/or merchants; (c) to persons authorized by law in the performance of their official duties; (d) pursuant to Legal Action; (e) to credit reporting agencies to the extent not prohibited by Massachusetts or Federal laws (late payments, missed payments, or other defaults on your account may be reflected in your credit report); (f) to enforce any claim we have against you in any court action or other proceeding of whatsoever nature; (g) to defend or otherwise respond to any claim brought against us by you, or by another person or entity, directly or indirectly relating to your acts or omissions, in any court or other proceeding of whatsoever nature.
 In any Legal Action against you in connection with your Account(s), we may introduce into evidence a copy, microfilm, microfiche, or digital copies of any document evidencing a transaction under this Agreement and such copy, microfilm, microfiche, or digital copies shall be deemed as valid as the original document.

 39. Expense Reimbursement*